 Three large bedrooms are available in the main lodge to stay in as well, with a shared kitchen on the main floor.

 It’s especially tranquil for artists, writers, musicians, and cooks.
 They invite creative minds to stay with them for a week or two while working on a project, in a serene environment away from any distractions, so more time can be devoted to producing their next masterpiece.
 You can find more info on that here.

 And whether you’re staying for a day or a weekend, Sou’wester has plenty to see close-by.
 They’re only about a half-mile from the Discovery Trail, which leads out to grassy dunes and the Pacific Ocean, and about three miles from Cape Disappointment State Park, where there’s hiking trails, lighthouses, and some of the most extraordinary views along the coast.

-If it’s a rainy day, there’s also a variety of interesting local museums to browse, like the International Kite Museum, Columbia Pacific Heritage Museum, and Marsh’s Free Museum, which is more of a weird curiosity shop, with quirky souvenirs, seashells, and antique coin-operated machines.
+If it’s a rainy day, there’s also a variety of interesting local museums to browse, like the International Kite Museum, Columbia Pacific Heritage Museum, and Marsh’s Free Museum, which is more of a weird curiosity shop, with quirky souvenirs, seashells, antique coin-operated machines, and even hermit crabs for sale.
 Or better yet, grab the key and warm up in that luxurious sauna!